What is a PMO?

 This is distinguished from so-called POs (Project Offices), whose responsibility is limited to a single project, sometimes a programme.
 A PO is a “function assigned to a single project that provides support services to the project”.
 And it is a temporary facility.

-PMO Tasks
+PMO tasks

 A PMO has a wide range of tasks.
 The exact scope depends on the requirements of the area for which it is active and on the cultural parameters in the organisation.
 Essentially, these are the following tasks: